The Docker image to run your workspace in. Defaults to gitpod/workspace-full image: <your-workspace-image> # Command to start on workspace startup (optional) tasks: - init: yarn install command: yarn build # Ports to expose on workspace startup (optional) ports: - port: 8000 onOpen: open-preview

 There are three ways you can provide this file:

 The simplest and preferred option is to check in a

-.gitpod.yml file into your repository.
-This way you
+.gitpod.yml file into the root of your repository.
+This way you can

 version your workspace configuration together with your code.
 If, for example, you need to go back to